 Can I freeze Boston Cream Cupcakes?

-Yes, you can freeze unfilled cupcakes for up to 2 months.
-Allow them to cool completely, then wrap them tightly in plastic wrap and place them in a freezer-safe container.
-Thaw at room temperature before filling and serving.
+You can freeze unfilled cupcakes for up to 2 months.
+Cool completely, wrap them in plastic, and pop in a freezer-safe box.
+Thaw, then fill and frost when you’re ready.

 What can I substitute if I don’t have cornstarch?